saketsarin/composer-web/README.md

    - Clear logs when starting new session
    - Use fresh Chrome profile for best results
    - Use specific commands when you need just logs or screenshots
+   - **Keybinding Panel**: Access the keybinding panel via the Command Palette to manage and customize keybindings.

 ## Troubleshooting